 During normal years, there are always times when you’re stuck at home when you’d rather be traveling.
 After all, we all need to build up our travel savings again after a trip or put in some time at the office to accrue more vacation days.

-To that end, we’ve put together this list of 23 ways to incorporate travel into your life even when the current situation calls for staying home.
+To that end, we’ve put together this list of 23 ways to incorporate travel into your life even when you have to stay put.

 1. Read Adventure Stories